See individual courses for specific eligibility requirements.

 Can I miss a day or two of class?

-You must be able to attend your program in its entirety.
-Please remember that the content of Cornell's three- and six-week summer courses is equivalent to that of courses offered during the university’s fifteen-week fall or spring semesters.
-Thus, missing any class time during Summer College will put you in serious academic jeopardy.
+You must be able to attend your class in its entirety.
+Please remember that the content of Cornell's three- and six-week summer courses, and three-week winter courses, is equivalent to that of courses offered during the university’s fifteen-week fall or spring semesters.
+Thus, missing any class time during the summer or winter will put you in serious academic jeopardy.
 See class attendance requirements.